sanjayk0330/Quantum-Computing/QOSF_2024/Readme.md

 From Grover's Algorithm, there is a high probability that we measure the correct state.

 One of the main difficulties in implementing Grover's Algorithm comes from the construction of the oracle.
-In order to resolve this, we include 1 ancilla qubits in the register where the ancilla marks whether a state is in the correct set.
+In order to resolve this, we include 1 ancilla qubit in the register where the ancilla marks whether a state is in the correct set.
 In total, we use 2n+1 qubits where n represents the number of bits required to represent the largest integer between elements of the list and the target number.
-On the first register and second register, we have n qubits, and the last two qubits are the ancillas.
+On the first register and second register, we have n qubits, and the  qubit is the ancilla.
 We also remark that the leading qubit in the first and second register indicates the sign of the integer where a 0 is positive and a 1 is negative.

 Running the circuit outputs the following:
 ```